superfly/docs/app-guides/continuous-deployment-with-github-actions.html.md

 ### API Tokens and deployment

 **Step 2** is all about getting an API token.
-Once you are logged in with `flyctl` you can generate a deploy token to use to authorize applications.
-That's what `flyctl auth token deploy` gives you.
+Once you are logged in with `flyctl` you can generate a deploy token to use to authorize a specific application.
+That's what `flyctl tokens create deploy -x 9999999h` gives you.
 For a more powerful token that can manage multiple applications, run `flyctl auth token`.

 **Step 3 and 4**: Now you have a token you need to make it available to GitHub Actions that run against your repository.
 For that, there's secrets in the repository's settings.
 GitHub provides four combinations: Environment and Repository, and Secrets and Variables.
 Click on the green "New repository secret" button in the top left, pop our secret under the `FLY_API_TOKEN` name, and we can move on.